FlorianEagox/sethpainter.com/content/blog/webcompositioning.md

 ```

 ### Compositing a frame
 Now that we have a loop for drawing by calling the `drawFrame` function, we can actually create that function and start making our effect.
-This will most likely be done by either minipulating the original canvas or creating a new canvas and using image regions from the source canvas.
+This will most likely be done by either manipulating the original canvas or creating a new canvas and using image regions from the source canvas.
 I will show you how you can create my effect with these methods and one more, but that's where you get off and make your own effects.
-By compositing a screenshot of the image over-top of the actual page, you can create pretty much any effect you coulddn't do with CSS.
+By compositing a screenshot of the image over-top of the actual page, you can create pretty much any effect you couldn't do with CSS.

 ```js
 const pageRoot = document.querySelector('#app');